tygedavis/Sprint-Challenge-Single-Page-Apps/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 - [ ]  Explain benefit(s) using `client-side routing`?
+    The page is re-rendered internally instaead of re-loading the whole page when an event occures, ie-clicking a link

 > Answer: